 Perreault may be retiring from the field, but he’s not done with EMS, not by a long shot.
 He plans to move into an educational role as an instructor.
 The EMS community will significantly benefit from his experience, knowledge, skills, and unwavering passion for saving lives.
 As he passes the torch to younger generations of first responders, we can all sleep well at night knowing they are in his capable hands.

-Read More Articles In This Series
+Read More Articles In The Critical Connection Series

-Savanna Coker - "Waves of Change: A Departure from the Baywatch Narrative"
+Savanna Coker - "Waves of change: A departure from the Baywatch narrative"

 Bill Wood - "50 Consecutive Years Of National Registry Certification"